illiumst/website/index.md

   <img src="/assets/images/photo/azores.jpg" alt="Rough, stormy coastline of the Azores with pink flowers on green gras in foreground">
 </figure>

-This sites' general structure follows the structure of my last five years of worklife, which can basicaly be devided in [research](/research), [teaching](/teaching), work on [projects](/projects) and resulting [publications](/publications).
-Just have a look aroung and thanks for coming here :blush:
+Reflecting the diverse facets of my professional life over the past five years, the structure of this site encompasses my [endeavors in research](/research), [teaching](\teaching), [projects](/projects), and [publications](/publications).
+Feel free to browse through and discover more about my work.
+I appreciate your interest! :blush: